deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Ray didn’t need telling twice.
 She broke cover, retreated up the stairs, firing, firing—

 A pulse round punched her right in the head.
 The world went away for a black second, came back wrong.
 She couldn’t tell which way was up any longer, her legs just wouldn’t get under her.
 Cook was at her side, tearing into a Hunter with his knife.
-He sawed right through its neck, shoved another one aside, turned, stabbed, fought, Ray struggled to find her feet.
+He sawed right through its neck, shoved another one aside, turned, stabbed, fought.
+Ray struggled to find her feet---

 The one Cook had pushed aside saw her move and rounded on her, pounced.